beerbellybuffalo/DawnQuizote/README.md

+# Dawn Quizote: Submission for Epyphite Corp Take Home Assignment

-# Quizzical Quagmire: a gamified quiz app that combines subway surfer with a traditional quiz app like QuizUp or Kahoot
+Dawn Quizote is a parkour enthusiast and Pop Quiz aficionado.
+Help her get good at both in this gamified quiz app that combines subway surfer with a traditional quiz app like QuizUp or Kahoot!

 ## Design Justification